0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2019-10-22-simplifying-payloads.md

 ## Who is Impacted by This Change?

 As the transaction payload bytes remain unchanged, this transition will be easy.
-However, wallet and client developers should be aware of this transition, as this will change the format of the transaction accepted by the Libra testnet.
+However, wallet and client developers should be aware of this transition, as this will change the format of the transaction accepted by the Diem testnet.

-## Libra Developer Documentation Updated
+## Diem Developer Documentation Updated

-The Libra developer documentation has been updated to reflect these new changes.
-Assume that any Libra transaction contains a script payload.
+The Diem developer documentation has been updated to reflect these new changes.
+Assume that any Diem transaction contains a script payload.